Camp is now FULL!!!

 Our campers love giving back to the community and sharing their skills to benefit others and promote conservation!
 A big thank you to occupational therapist Jason Joy for his generous donation of materials and time in coordinating this project.

 One of the most vital needs of persons with aphasia is effectively communicating with healthcare providers to obtain the services they need.
-AN is dedicated to improving this interaction from both sides – helping aphasia survivors’ communication skills and training medical professionals and students in these medical professions to effectively communicate with, and relate to, patients with aphasia.
+The Aphasia Network is dedicated to improving this interaction from both sides – helping aphasia survivors’ communication skills and training medical professionals and students in these medical professions to effectively communicate with, and relate to, patients with aphasia.

-Over the last four years, AN programs have helped train 258 students as well as 50 medical practitioners.
-These practitioners interact with, and treat, multiple stroke and TBI survivors each year.
+Over the last 8 years, Aphasia Network programs have helped train 712 students as well as 160 medical practitioners.
+These practitioners interact with, and treat, multiple stroke and brain injury survivors each year.
 Each student will work with multiple aphasia survivors, continue to educate others in their field, and share their understanding of aphasia.
 The ripple effect of who these medical professionals and potential practitioners reach is exponential and an integral factor in changing the aphasia culture.

 Can you help support this important work?
 Please click here to donate now.